 UN Monthly Afghan casualties highest since 2017

-KABUL, Afghanistan — The U.N. mission in Afghanistan says July saw the highest number of civilian casualties in a single month for more than two years.
+KABUL, Afghanistan — July saw the highest number of civilian casualties in Afghanistan in a single month since 2017, the U.N. mission said Saturday.

 The Taliban, who effectively control half the country, carry out daily attacks on security forces and government targets that often kill and wound civilians.
 An Islamic State affiliate also operates in Afghanistan, targeting security forces as well as minority Shiites.